 Everything around us – including food – is made up of chemicals.
 The idea that there is a difference between “natural” chemicals – like those already existing in food – and those produced by scientists in a laboratory is a common mistaken belief.
 And lately food marketers are advancing consumers’ concerns that “man-made” chemicals are bad.

 Recently James Kennedy, a chemistry teacher from Australia, developed a brilliant way to illustrate the falsehood that chemicals are bad for us.
-He created an ingredient list for several fruits and vegetables to show the chemicals in our food’s natural flavors and colors.
+He created an ingredient list for several fruits and vegetables to show the chemicals in the food’s natural flavors and colors.
 Many have extended and unfamiliar names, too.
-The two links, here and here, provide good illustrations of what nutrition labels would look like on many all-natural foods.
+This article, “What if natural products came with a list of ingredients?” provides some good illustrations of what nutrition labels would look like on many all-natural foods.
 And just for you to see it, here’s what a banana “label” would look like if all its chemical ingredients were listed:

 Glutamic acid, also known as glutamate, one of the most common building blocks of protein, is a well known chemical among food and nutrition professionals, but not by consumers.
 Most foods naturally contain some amount of glutamate.
 Protein foods, such as meat, fish, cheese, milk and some vegetables (especially mushrooms and tomatoes) are especially good sources of glutamate.

-Glutamate has been called “nature’s flavor enhancer” because it transmits the taste umami in foods.
-When you grate cheese onto your salad or spaghetti, you’ve added a large amount of glutamate to stimulate your tongue’s umami receptors, thus sending a message to the brain which signals “great taste.”
-Parmesan cheese is the substance with more free glutamate in it than any other natural foodstuff – though it doesn’t say the chemical name glutamic acid on its label.
+Glutamate has been called “nature’s flavor enhancer” because it transmits the taste of umami in foods.
+When you grate cheese onto your salad or spaghetti, you’ve added a large amount of glutamate to stimulate your tongue’s umami receptors, thus sending a message to the brain which signals “savory taste.”
+Parmesan cheese is the food with more free glutamate in it than any other natural foodstuff – though it doesn’t say the chemical name “glutamic acid” on its label.

 There are thousands of ingredients – or chemicals – used to make foods.
 The Food and Drug Administration (FDA) requires that all ingredients in a food, including additives, be listed.
 Over time, scientists have found many ways to make food last longer and taste better, which typically involve additives.
 MSG is one of those additives.
 All food ingredients are carefully regulated by federal authorities and various international organizations to ensure that foods are safe to eat.
 FDA maintains a list of over 3,000 ingredients in its database, “Everything Added to Food in the United States.”
 For more information about food ingredients and food additives, see here.